Plano ISD Academy High School: Dance Club

+PEPC

+PEPC or Personal Electronics Projects Club is a club run at AHS that was cofounded in 2025 by Nathaniel Mello and Noah Bartley.
+PEPC is a cloud focused on everything electronic, from high-voltage to Linux.
+PEPC first started by taking over the old RC club assets and now gets electronic donations to recycle, reuse, and use as a teaching tool to teach people all about sorts.

 RC Club

-The RC Club of AHS was a club from 2023-2025.
+The RC Club of AHS was a club from 2023 to 2025.

 RC Club was a club for members to do many RC-related things, like diving, repairing, and learning all about RC cars, plans, and boats.

 RC Club was available in the 2023-2024 and 2024-2025 school seasons: RC Club was disbanded because new rules regarding clubs in the 2025-2026 school year.

 Robotics Club

 The Titan Robotics Club won the Rookie All-Star Award at the 2015 Dallas Regional FRC Competition.
 Team 5431 went on to Nationals in St. Louis, Missouri (from April 22–25, 2015) and made to Carver Field Quarterfinals.

 Titan Robotics entered in the Lone Star and Dallas Regional FRC competition in 2016.
 Team 5431 went on to Nationals in St. Louis, Missouri (from April 22–25, 2016) and made to Carver Field Quarterfinals.

 In 2017, Titan Robotics competed in the FIRST Steamworks competition, going to the Dallas and Brazos Valley regionals.
 They were wild-carded and went on to Nationals in Houston, Texas and made it to the Hopper field playoffs.

 In 2018, Titan Robotics competed in the FIRST Power Up Competition.
 This year they went to Dallas and El Paso regionals.

 For the 2019 Season, Titan Robotics competed in the FIRST Destination: Deep Space competition.
 During this year First in Texas Transitioned from a Regional model to a District model.
 After this change, they went to the Plano and Greenville district events.
 While at Plano the team was seeded first after the general play and ended up winning the overall event.
 In addition to this, the team won the Chairman's award and the safety award.
 After each event, they were able to acquire enough points to move onto the District Championship.
 After playing the qualification matches, the team was seeded 15th and was picked up by the 6th alliance captain.
-(Team 5414 - Pearadox) However, the team was knocked out of the tournament after the quarterfinals.
+(Team 5414 – Pearadox) However, the team was knocked out of the tournament after the quarterfinals.
 This wasn't the end for Titan Robotics, the team was able to win the State Chairman's award.
 After competitive play and points for awards, the team had enough points to qualify for Nationals in Houston.
 They competed in the Galileo division.
 Once the team finished their qualification matches they had seeded 15th overall.
 They were picked up into the 4th alliance captain.
-(Team 3128 - Aluminum Narwhals) Titan Robotics was knocked out in the quarterfinals.
+(Team 3128 – Aluminum Narwhals) Titan Robotics was knocked out in the quarterfinals.